 After all, ours (religious studies) is a field notorious for making the claim (usually not so openly) that we do not need believe what our subjects believe.
 Catholics needn’t be the only guide to Catholics, nor do Muslims hold the only keys to understanding Islam.
 We make this claim so frequently, so fundamentally that it frames our textbooks, goes without question in the training of our field’s members, and only rarely becomes a point of scholarly debate.

-So we should be aware that the words we translate want to fight back.
+We should be aware that the words we translate want to fight back.
 The territory changes as we guide people through it.

 Perhaps I lost my way when I said that belief is something different and more real than imagining the world is the way we see it is.
 Or at least I worry that this distinction lacked the clarity of its convictions, which I so carefully sequestered away with language I suspect now protected me less than I intended.